blokeley/forcelib/README.md

 # Licence

 This package is licensed under the MIT licence.
-See the [LICENCE](LICENCE) file for further details.
+See the [LICENSE](LICENSE) file for further details.